victorbiga/engineering-management/README.md

   - The team should be able to meets its goals independently (i.e. without reliance on or interference from other teams).
   - Coordination, also known as alignment, communication, shared roadmap, Gantt chart and many other positive sounding names, is the arch-enemy of the autonomous team.
 - 🎞 [Monoliths vs Microservices is Missing the Point—Start with Team Cognitive Load](https://www.youtube.com/watch?v=haejb5rzKsM&ab_channel=ITRevolution) by the authors of team topologies.
+- [Organizing software teams](https://medium.com/swlh/how-to-structure-teams-for-building-better-software-products-91e4dea021d) (Team Topologies Book Summary)
+  - There should be no shared ownership of components, libraries, or code.
+  - If you have microservices but are still waiting to do end-to-end testing of a combination of services, you have a distributed monolith (a distributed monolith is when all changes in a service require updates to other services).
+  - Use software boundaries defined by business-domain bounded contexts
+  - Teams composed of only people with single functional expertise should be avoided at all costs.
+  - Four fundamental team topologies: stream-aligned, enabling, complicated subsystem, platform.

 ### Production and productivity